 Brett Moreno, Director of New Programs Development, Cuddle Clones

 Brett has a background in business to business marketing.
 He’s worked at several start-ups helping to successfully grow their base and strategic partnerships.
 He is currently with Cuddle Clones, a growth stage company in Louisville that creates high-quality, custom products designed to look like people’s pets.
-At Cuddle Clones, Brett is responsible for growing and managing their partnership program with other pet-related businesses.
-Before joining the company, he marketed technology-based inventions at the University of Louisville Research Department.
+At Cuddle Clones, Brett is responsible for growing and managing their partnership program with other pet related businesses.
+Before joining the company, he marketed technology based inventions at the University of Louisville Research Department.
 In addition to Cuddle Clones, Brett is a business coach at LaunchIt, a lean start-up training program designed for start-ups and early-stage companies.
-Brett received both his MBA and Bachelors degree in marketing from the University of Louisville.
+Brett received both his MBA and Bachelors degree in marketing form the University of Louisville.

-Jennifer is the founder and CEO of Cuddle Clones, a startup company that creates soft and adorable plush versions of people’s pets as well as other custom pet products.
+Jennifer is the founder and COO of Cuddle Clones, an online retailer that creates soft and adorable plush versions of people’s pets as well as several other custom products of your pet.
 She has a BS in Mathematics and Business from the University of Puget Sound and an MBA from the University of Louisville.

 Jennifer spent 10 years as a benefits consulting actuary and her last job before making the entrepreneurial leap was with PwC.
-She is actively involved in the entrepreneurial community in Louisville and periodically develops financial models for other startups in the area.
-Cuddle Clones recently acquired Cartoonize My Pet, an online customization engine in which people can pick from several hundred base pets, tweak every little detail from eye color to socks on the paws, to create their one-of-a-kind cartoon version of their pet.
-After adding accessories and themed backgrounds, the design created is then projected onto Zazzle’s product line which includes over 250 custom products such as gift wrap, apparel, stationery and pet bowls.
+She is actively involved in the entrepreneurial community in Louisville.

 Jackie has more than 30 years of experience in the healthcare industry including executive positions in the Life Science, Payer and Healthcare Service space.
 Her experience also includes 9+ years working directly with and for healthcare start-ups.
 Jackie is the CEO of XLerateHealth (www.xleratehealth.com), a Louisville based healthcare accelerator.
 XLerateHealth accepts applications on a rolling basis (https://gust.com/programs/xleratehealth-2018).